palewire/palewire/README.md

 [first-django-admin](https://github.com/palewire/first-django-admin)|A step-by-step guide to creating a simple web application that empowers you to enlist reporters in data entry and refinement
 [first-github-scraper](https://github.com/palewire/first-github-scraper)|An introduction to free, automated web scraping with GitHub Actions
 [first-llm-classifier](https://github.com/palewire/first-llm-classifier)|Learn how journalists use large-language models to organize and analyze massive datasets
+[first-pmtiles-map](https://github.com/palewire/first-pmtiles-map/)|Learn how to display a massive dataset on an interactive map using PMTiles and Maplibre
 [first-pull-request](https://github.com/palewire/first-pull-request)|How to propose changes to open-source software using GitHub pull requests
 [first-python-notebook](https://github.com/palewire/first-python-notebook)|A step-by-step guide to analyzing data with Python and the Jupyter Notebook
 [first-web-scraper](https://github.com/palewire/first-web-scraper)|A step-by-step guide to writing a web scraper with Python